yunuskorkmaz/docs.tr-tr/docs/csharp/programming-guide/concepts/async/how-to-extend-the-async-walkthrough-by-using-task-whenall.md

     }
     ```

-2. Aşağıdaki kodun gösterdiği gibi, `For Each` içindeki `foreach` `SumPageSizesAsync`veya döngüsünü açıklama veya silme.
+2. Aşağıdaki kodun gösterdiği gibi `SumPageSizesAsync``For Each` veya `foreach` döngüsünü açıklama veya silme.

     ```csharp
     //var total = 0;